simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

 * [USB A to Micro USB power/data cable](https://shop.pimoroni.com/products/usb-a-to-microb-cable-red?variant=32065140746).
 * [Pimoroni MicroPython build](https://github.com/pimoroni/pimoroni-pico/releases) - grab the latest `pimoroni-picow-*-micropython.uf2` file.
 * Carbon Intensity Python Software from Pimoroni's [GFX Pack examples repository](https://github.com/pimoroni/pimoroni-pico/tree/main/micropython/examples/gfx_pack).

+And here's some useful reading to learn more about the software parts of this project:

+* Documentation for the [National Grid Carbon Intensity API](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v2-0-0) for Great Britain.
+* The official [MicroPython](https://micropython.org/) site - has information and documentation for MicroPython.
+* [The Thonny IDE](https://thonny.org/) - other development environments are available (you can use VSCode with appropriate extensions for example) but Thonny's a nice simple all in one solution for small projects like this.

 ## Have Fun